 comment (string)

-connectedLayers (ref. to ThematicLayer)

-The typeOfTopoExpression attribute represents the topological relationship between two layers. typeOfTopoExpression is a code list with the following values: contains, within, covers, coveredBy, overlaps and equals.
-Those topological values are in the form of verbs for which the subject is the first instance of the connectedLayers attribute.
-In other words, for two layers successively described by the connectedLayers attribute, such as Layer 1 and Layer 2, one should read Layer 1 typeOfTopoExpression Layer 2 (e.g., Layer Room contains Layer Furniture).
+The typeOfTopoExpression property represents the topological relationship between two layers. typeOfTopoExpression is a code list with the following values: contains, within, covers, coveredBy, overlaps and equals.
+Those topological values are in the form of verbs for which the subject is the first instance of the connectedLayers property.
+In other words, for two layers successively described by the connectedLayers association, such as Layer 1 and Layer 2, one should read Layer 1 typeOfTopoExpression Layer 2 (e.g., Layer Room contains Layer Furniture).

-An InterLayerConnection also describes the cells or nodes that are connected between two layers, using the connectedCells and/or connectedNodes attributes.
+An InterLayerConnection also describes the cells or nodes that are connected between two layers, using the connectedCells and/or connectedNodes assocations.
 The former is used when the connection is between two primal spaces and the latter is used otherwise.
-Finally, the comment attribute can contain an additional description for the InterLayerConnection.
+Finally, the comment property can contain an additional description for the InterLayerConnection.